dorlib/IMDB-Project/README.md

 the main purpose of the project is to practice code that includes both the client and the server side, working with web servers, databases and frameworks.

 The client's side is written with javascript, css and ReactJS (including materialUI and styled-components) while using GraphQL and react-apollo.
-The sever is written with GO (including ent and gqlgen) and the database we use is is MySQL.
+The sever is written with GO (including ent and gqlgen) and the database we use is MySQL.

 _I'm not associated/connected with nor speak for "IMDB" site._